OCTO-Hurricane/3HUE-Security-Scanner/ui/README.md

 # Description

-This repository hosts the UI component for Prowler, providing a user-friendly web interface to interact seamlessly with Prowler's features.
+This repository hosts the UI component for 3HUE Security Agent, providing a user-friendly web interface to interact seamlessly with its features.

 ## 🚀 Production deployment